 Pictured: Friendly Soap, Detox Bar

 Paper Straws London, a family business, makes 100% natural straws.
 They make their straws in London using paper from an eco-friendly, sustainable supply chain throughout the UK and Europe.
 Food safe and non-soggy, there is no reason to ever use plastic straws again!

 Pictured: Paper Straws London, East London Line Orange Stripe

-Mutiny Shaving are on a simple mission to provide top-quality shaving products at a lower cost to their customers and the planet.
+Mutiny Shaving is on a simple mission, to provide top-quality shaving products at a lower cost to their customers and the planet.
 Their products produce zero plastic waste, are eco & vegan friendly, cruelty free, and contain no harmful chemicals.
-Dedicated to continuing to reduce their environmental impact they have recently developed a new ‘hybrid’ razor handle.
+They are dedicated to further reduce their environmental impact.
+As a result they have recently developed a new ‘hybrid’ razor handle.
 The handle is a 3D printed using non-slip material and it is biodegradable and recyclable.
 Make the switch from non-recyclable and plastic producing shaving products today.

 - Global Citizen, The Average Person Eats 70,000 Microplastics Each Year

 - National Geographic: 10 Shocking Facts About Plastic